pytroll/pygac/doc/source/api.rst

 The output file name format is:

-ECC_avhrrGAC_noaaxx_yyyymmddZhhmmss_yyyymmddZhhmmss.h5
+ECC_avhrr_satellitename_99999_yyyymmddThhmmssZ_yyyymmddThhmmssZ.h5

 and

-ECC_sunsatGAC_noaaxx_yyyymmddZhhmmss_yyyymmddZhhmmss.h5
+ECC_sunsatangles_satellitename_99999_yyyymmddThhmmssZ_yyyymmddThhmmssZ.h5

 where,

 ECC: ESA CCI Clouds (This prefix can be specified by the user)

-avhrrGAC: denoting that it contains reflectances and BTs
+avhrr: denoting that it contains reflectances and BTs

-sunsatGAC: denoting that it contains angles
+sunsatangles: denoting that it contains angles

-yyyymmddZhhmmss: year, month, day, hour, min, sec (for the start and the end of the orbit).
+yyyymmddThhmmssZ: yy:year, mm:month, dd:day, hh:hour, mm:min, ss:sec (for the start and the end of the orbit).

+Letters T and Z are separators for time info.

+The value of 99999 is currently used instead of providing actual orbit number.